L1ghtMind/Present/README.md

 # Present
-Part of a game I created for one beautiful girl to tell her something important.
+Part of the game I created for the most wonderful girl I know to tell her something important.

 Don't judge me harshly, I didn't have much time!